JAlcocerT/JAlcocerT/content/blog/dev-playwright-job-trends.md

 But there were some web updates and it stopped working.

 Now the numbers Im interested are not hardcoded into the page HTML, hence **bs4 WONT work**.

 ### Playwright

-Certainly!
-Here's a rewritten version of the Playwright and Selenium sections for the post to improve explanation and clarity:

-***

-### Playwright